-(Tiny) hands down, Munich is a great city for children, with plenty of activities to please to please tots with even the shortest attention span.
+(Tiny) hands down, Munich is a great city for children, with plenty of activities to please to with even the shortest attention span.
 There are plenty of parks for romping around, swimming pools and lakes for cooling off, and family-friendly beer gardens with children's playgrounds for making new friends.

 - Deutsches Museum